overblog/dataloader-php/README.md

 ## Requirements

-This library require PHP >= 5.5 to works.
+This library requires PHP >= 5.5 to work.

 ## Getting Started